 Tipping

 - Tipping is ingrained in live poker culture.
-While not guaranteed for every hand, dealers should graciously accept tips with a sincere "Thank you" and a friendly demeanor.
+While not guaranteed for every hand, dealers should graciously accept tips with a sincere "Thank you" and a friendly demeanour.

-- Tip amounts vary but often fall within the range of $1 to $5 per hand.
+- Tip amounts vary but often range between $1 and $5 per hand.
 Casinos may distribute tips differently, with some allowing individual dealers to retain their earnings.

 How to Become a Poker Dealer: Beyond Dealing Cards